 How you choose to sleep is personal, and if you choose to co-sleep, there are a few things you need to know in order to be safe and secure.
-I feel that parents really need to ask themselves a few questions before they make the decision to co-sleep, even if it’s just for a couple days so that they can get some sleep.
-First, you need to be clear about your intention.
+Parents need to ask themselves a few questions before they make the decision to co-sleep, even if it’s just for a couple days so that they can get some sleep.
+You need to be clear about your intention.
 Why are you co-sleeping?
 And how long?
 Do you just want to co-sleep for a few months or years?
-Or are you utilizing co-sleeping as a backup for those desparate moments before you and your baby are ready for sleep coaching.
-Regardless of your reasons, it is essential to co-sleep safely.
+Or are you utilizing co-sleeping as a backup for those desperate moments before you and your baby are ready for sleep coaching.
+If you’re going to, it’s important that you learn about safe cosleeping:

-I would encourage you to explore alternative options to bedsharing, as well.
-Perhaps putting an Arm’s Reach Natural Original Co-Sleeper or a crib next to the bed is a better choice for your situation.
+I would encourage you to explore alternative options to bedsharing first.
+Perhaps putting a small bassinet or a crib next to the bed is a better choice for your situation.
 Both of these are safe middle-of-the-road options.
-Neither a cosleeper or crib pose a suffocation hazard, and you still have the benefit of keeping your baby close to you if you do not want to bed share.
+Cribs with nothing but a tightly-fitted sheet don’t pose a suffocation hazard, and you still have the benefit of keeping your baby close to you.

-If you do make the decision to co-sleep, consider this: have you ever looked at the difference between a crib mattress and an adult mattress?
-Most people probably don’t give it a second thought, but pillow tops, feathers, extra soft…these aren’t options you’ll find available when you’re choose a crib mattress, but they are quite common in adult beds in the United States.
+Have you ever looked at the difference between a crib mattress and an adult mattress?
+Most people probably don’t give it a second thought, but pillow tops, feathers, extra soft…these aren’t options you’ll find available when you choose a crib mattress.
+They are quite common in adult beds in the United States.
 In countries where co-sleeping is common practice, these fluffy options are not the norm.

-This may seem like an obvious statement, but it’s very important that both parents want to co-sleep.
-When you share your bed with an infant or toddler, both adults are, well, responsible adults, and caring parents.
-It’s both of your jobs to make sure that your baby sleeps safe and sound.
+This may seem like an obvious statement, but it’s very important if there are two parents, that both parents want to co-sleep.
+When you share your bed with an infant or toddler, both adults are responsible adults, and caring parents.
+It’s both of your jobs to make sure that your baby is cosleeping safely.

 The sleep surface (a.k.a. your bed) should be firm, without extra pillows, stuffed animals, heavy blankets, feather beds, extremely soft pillow tops, or other suffocation hazards.
 Take a long look at your bed, and think of it like you would a crib.
 Does your mattress have a pillow top?
 Do you sleep on a feather bed?
 A waterbed?
 Is your winter weight comforter really necessary?
 Infants should always sleep on their backs, so be sure that your bed is safe and conducive to back sleeping.

-Another area to inspect (and you may be surprised) are the headboard and footboard.
-Make sure that there aren’t any openings or holes that baby could fit through or become trapped in.
-Ensure that your mattress fits snugly into the frame, if there is space, your baby could fall and become trapped.
-If the mattress is not snug, consider completely filling the gaps or remove the bed from the frame and place it on the floor away from the wall.
+Inspect are the headboard and footboard.
+Ensure that your mattress fits snugly into the frame.
+If there is space, your baby could fall and become trapped.
+Where the mattress is not snug, consider completely filling the gaps or remove the bed from the frame and place it on the floor away from the wall.
 If that’s not an option, then consider a co-sleeper, which is essentially a bassinet that fits snugly against your mattress, or even a crib next to the bed where baby is safe and secure.

 Don’t forget to take a look at where you bed is located.
 Is it near lamps, curtains, drapes, blinds, or cords?
 These all post risk of strangulation, and should not be near your baby.
 If these items are an issue, simply move your bed to a location away from the offending items.
-Once you’ve figured out where to put the bed, it’s time to figure out where your baby should sleep.
+Once you’ve prepared your bed and sleep area for safe cosleeping, it’s time to figure out where your baby should sleep.

 Where baby sleeps in your bed is important.
-Mom (especially breastfeeding moms) generally spend more time in lighter sleep stages, which means that she is more aware of baby.
+Moms, especially breastfeeding moms, generally spend more time in lighter sleep stages, which means that she is more aware of baby.
 If you are worried about having enough space, consider utilizing an approved bed extender or side rail to keep baby safe.

-A fun fact: Did you know that moms also tend to sleep in a protective position, with knees curled under baby?
-This helps prevent any scooting down under the blankets, which brings me to my next point.
+Moms also tend to sleep in a protective position, with knees curled under baby.
+This helps prevent any scooting down under the blankets.

-Did you know that babies sleep best between 60 and 64 degrees Fahrenheit?
+Speaking of blankets, did you know that babies sleep best between 60 and 64 degrees Fahrenheit?
 That may seem a bit chilly to your or me, but it won’t to your infant.
-Infants sleep best with a lightweight cover, or none at all.
+Infants sleep best and much safer with a lightweight cover, or none at all.

-If you need more blankets (I know I would!), consider investing in some silk long underwear, flannel pajamas, fuzzy socks, or even a nice warm sweat suit.
+If you’re too cold, consider investing in some silk long underwear, flannel pajamas, fuzzy socks, or even a nice warm sweat suit.
 You can always add and remove layers to adjust to the temperature.
 You may even want to consider putting your baby into a sleep sack to avoid blankets altogether if you’re worried that your baby won’t be warm enough.
-And finally…